The European Commission considers this certification a model of excellence in environmental management.

 – The Environmental Statement validated by an independent and accredited verifier is a powerful communication tool that helps the organisation to make the effort derived from the implementation of an environmental management system worthwhile.
 It is also an exercise in transparency that is recognised by all stakeholders, including public administrations.

-– It is a driving force for innovation, since it promotes continuous improvement, obliging the organisation to investigate new objectives for reducing consumption, changes in processes or the search for less polluting materials.
+– It is a driving force for innovation, since it promotes continuous improvement, obliging the organisation to investigate new ways to reduce consumption, changes in processes or the search for less polluting materials.